vlkv/hackernoon_article_1/README.md

+# Passing and returning arrays to and from Go WebAssembly module

 ## INTRO
 WebAssembly is cool.
 It has a lot of cool features, it is multiplatform, it can work in browser and on servers, etc.